EricMFink/EmploymentLaw/_casebook/chap7.md

 #### § 12102 - Definition of disability

-As used in this chapter:
+As used in this chapter-number:

 (1\) Disability